Controlling superfluid flows using dissipative impurities: Estimate of the transition point between linear response and Zeno regimes

 In the following we estimate the linear response to Zeno transition of a noisy point contact in an external driven current of velocity $v$.
 We do so by deriving four equations containing the local speeds of sound $c_i = \sqrt{g n_i/m}$ and current velocities $u_i = j_{\text{coh},i} / n_i$ at the left $(i=l)$ and right side $(i=r) $ of the noise contact, which determine the crossover point. \\ The system undergoes a transition, once the current velocity is equal to the speed of sound $c_i = |u_i|$ on either of the two sides of the contact.
 For $v >0$ the simulation show $c_l < c_r$ and $|u_l| > |u_r|$, see \cref{fig:crit}, causing the critical condition to be fulfilled first on the left side

 which is the first equation we use.
-We determine the other three by analyzing the system in the linear response regime and assuming that the conditions are still valid at the critical point.
+We determine the other three by analyzing the system in the linear response regime and assuming that the conditions are still valid at the critical point. \\ Since the state in the depleted area is quasi stationary, the chemical potential